ckaestne/seai/lectures/01_introduction/intro.md

 Announcements through canvas

-No fixed office hours (other than for time-zone accommodations), but will always stick around after lecture and recitation and we will always try to be available for extra meetings within 24h weekdays.
+No fixed office hours, but will always stick around after lecture and recitation and we will always try to be available for extra meetings within 24h on weekdays.

 Welcome to ask questions publicly on Canvas or Slack.